 My father passed away in 2008, after around a 6 month battle with brain and lung cancer.
 I was definitely a daddy’s girl and it still hurts to this day.
 If anyone has anything they’d like to share with me regarding a family member/loss, my ears are open.
 Just contact me please, and don’t be afraid, many others have already shared their stories with me.

 We bought our first house in 2009 (while still in college, read more about how I bought a house at the age of 20).
-I live with my significant other (together for almost 8 years, and living together for almost 7) and our two fur-children.
+I live with my husband (together for over 8 years, and living together for over 7 years) and our two fur-children.

 My sister also lives with us, and I’ve been “raising” her since my dad passed away.
-She’s a great sister and in a way kind of like a daughter to me since I have been the one raising her…
+She’s a great sister and in a way kind of like a daughter to us since we have been the ones raising her…

 I hope that sometime soon we will be able to travel all over the world, but first I need to start saving money.
 We constantly think about retiring young and traveling, but we need to win the lottery (hey, we can all dream right?)